 Many surfers love SUP surfing on their rest days.
 They consider SUP surfing a great cross-training activity.
 Likewise, SUP fans who want to take on new challenges enjoy trying this variation out.
 When surfing on a SUP, the waves are what determines the number of calories you can burn.
 Wave height, in particular, determines the amount of effort needed from your muscles to navigate.
 SUP surfing for one hour and you can burn about 623 to 735 calories.
 On a really good day with the sun just warm enough and waves of the right height, some SUP surfers would stay in for more than an hour and rack up the caloric burn count!

 SUP racing is the most rigorous type of SUP as it stands.
 Although SUP races vary widely on the distance and water conditions, there's an underlying factor that makes this activity heavy on energy expenditure--you have to be fast!.
 Increased speed requires all the muscles to be engaged more intensely than SUP touring.
 It gets even more challenging when you have to sustain speed for longer SUP races.
 With those variations in mind, SUPers typically expend between 713 and 1121 calories per hour in SUP racing games.
 Compared to swimming for the same amount of time that burns 840 calories, SUP racing is just as good a workout as swimming.

-An all-around paddle board would serve you well in different SUP activities.
-Check out Goosehill SUP board.
+An all-around inflatable paddle board would serve you well in different SUP activities.
+Check out the Goosehill inflatable paddle board.
 It's a high-quality and reasonably priced choice for an all-round paddle board.